Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/readme.md

 **Data exploration**

-The data exploring in this project has been done in BigQuery, using SQL.
+The data exploration in this project has been done in BigQuery, using SQL.